optimal-system/motorVid28/readme.md

 To move the motors there is several levels , top / Dow :
 1 : The class motorVid28() with instances for two needles (BN end SN).
 To initiate the class :
 1.1 : Definition of the pins used by the motor.
-Note that pins B and C are connected 1.2 : The SEQUENCE of pulses sent to the pins according to the datasheet of Vid28 1.3 : The timing TIMEPULSE and TIMESTEP.
+Note that pins B and C are connected 1.2 : The SEQUENCE of pulses sent to the pins according to the datasheet (see Vid28.pdf) 1.3 : The timing TIMEPULSE and TIMESTEP.
 There is also TIMESTOP but not important 1.4 : The number od steps corresponding to 360°.
 Only 180 steps for direct control.
 720 with a driver like VID66 (not used) 1.5 : Pin used by the reed switches for calibration